Compliance Challenges with Canadian and US Export Controls and Sanctions

 This webinar will provide PowerPoint slides and include live video and commentary from John Boscariol, who is a recognized expert on compliance and enforcement matters with respect to export controls over goods, technology and services, military and defence controls and related programs, economic sanctions, blocking orders regarding foreign extraterritorial measures, Canada’s Controlled Goods Program, government contracts, and other trade controls and national security measures.

-This webinar is designed for Canadian companies or governments who deal with US companies or produce their products using US-origin goods or US technology.
-Companies located in the US may find this webinar to be of interest and helpful in understanding these potential conflicts and how their Canadian business partners, subsidiaries, parents, or affiliates must balance the conflicting export rules.
+This webinar is designed for Canadian companies or governments who do business abroad or who deal with US companies or produce their products using US-origin goods or US technology.
+Companies located in the US will also find this webinar to be invaluable in understanding these potential conflicts and how their Canadian business partners, subsidiaries, parents, or affiliates must balance the conflicting export rules.

 Who Should Attend This Webinar: